18 people favorited this theater

-In 1972, the Astor Theatre was closed due to maintenance problems, and not long afterwards, both it and its neighbors, the Victoria, the Helen Hayes, the Bijou and Morosco theatre’s, were all earmarked for demolition to be replaced with an office tower.
-Plans were delayed, however, and as preservationists fought for nearly a decade to keep the theater’s standing, the Astor Theatre’s old lobby was used for retail space.
+The Astor Theatre was closed May 30, 1972 with “Hannie Caulder”.
+Walter Reade Theatres said it was due to maintenance problems with the air conditioning, and not long afterwards, both it and its neighbors, the Victoria Theatre, the Helen Hayes Theatre, the Bijou Theatre and Morosco Theatre, were all earmarked for demolition to be replaced with an office tower.
+Plans were delayed, however, and as preservationists fought for nearly a decade to keep the theatre’s standing, the Astor Theatre’s old lobby was used for retail space.

 In 1982, however, despite the valiant efforts of preservation organizations, the Astor Theatre and its four neighbors were razed to construct the Marriott Marquis New York Hotel, which contains its own legitimate theatre venue.

 Just login to your account and subscribe to this theater.